 Michele serves as the firm’s co-chair of the Governmental Liability Employment Trial Group.
 She focuses her practice in the areas of law enforcement defense, correctional defense, employment law and governmental liability.
 She has tried both state and federal jury and bench trials and administrative law hearings.
-In addition to her 17 years of trial experience, Michele has an impressive record of obtaining motions for summary judgment or dismissal on behalf of her clients.
-Since 2010, 32 of the 38 cases she has filed in federal court were disposed of through orders of dismal or summary judgment.
+In addition to her 20 years of trial experience, Michele has an impressive record of obtaining motions for summary judgment or dismissal on behalf of her clients.
+Since 2010, 32 of the 38 cases she has filed in federal court were disposed of through orders of dismissal or summary judgment.

 Law Enforcement Defense

 Michele is committed to defending law enforcement agencies and officers throughout Arizona.
 She has prevailed on summary judgment in cases involving the Notice of Claim statute, excessive force, false arrest, SWAT raid/breaching tactics, K-9 deployment, search and seizure, malicious prosecution, defamation, and negligent hiring.
 Her 14 years of experience working as a civilian at the Tempe Police Department in the Narcotics and Special Enforcement Unit has afforded her an insider’s perspective with the various training exercises related to non-lethal and lethal force incidents, hostage negotiations, K9 deployment, and tactical breaching methods, etc.

 Michele provides correctional defense across the various Arizona Jails.
 Michele has prevailed on summary judgment in cases involving allegations of excessive force, unlawful prison conditions, due process violations, and First Amendment violations.
 Michele has defended public entities and private prisons in Section 1983 claims that include police-related non-lethal and lethal force incidents, failure to protect incidents, failure to render medical care, and various search and seizure incidents.